numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 Click on the :guilabel:`Attempts` button at the top of the page to view the attempt management screen.

 .. figure:: _static/attempts.png
+    :alt: A page headed "attempts".
+There are buttons to download attempt data, and then a paged table with a row for each attempt.

     The attempt management screen.